• Skip to primary navigation

 Can I make cupcakes with this recipe?

 tin.
-You will want to scale down the size of tip you use to decorate with the icing, cut smaller ears, and make a smaller unicorn horn.
+You will want to scale down the size of the tip you use to decorate with the icing, cut smaller ears, and make a smaller unicorn horn.

 Can I freeze the leftover cake?

 slices and wrap them individually with plastic wrap.
-Then place all of the pieces of cake in a freezer bag or airtight container.
+Then, place all of the pieces of cake in a freezer bag or airtight container.
 The cake will taste best if it is consumed within 3-6 months of freezing.

 How long will this unicorn cake last?